Chaplain Brenda Ferebee and Chaplain Larry Williams Distribution to Rowland Police Department

 The UNCA Police and Community Engagement Initiative was launched to leverage the UNCA's network of interfaith communities, local and federal government agencies, and Non-Government Organizations (NGO's) to establish the long-term infrastructure required to develop relationships between communities and local law enforcement agencies.
 The initiative promotes well-defined vision, goal setting, priority identification, mapping of stakeholders, facilitation, and deployment of a long-term redevelopment plan.
 The UNCA initiative endeavors to preserve life, protect, serve, and ensure the success of communities.

-Phase One: From June 8, 2020, through June 8, 2021, the UNCA is facilitating strategic partnerships between local law enforcement agencies, faith-based organizations (FBO’s), government, and community partners, to strengthen relations and establish mutual understanding and collaboration, and communication.
+Phase One: From June 8, 2020, through June 8, 2021, the UNCA is facilitating strategic partnerships between local law enforcement agencies, non-government organizations (NGO’s), faith-based organizations (FBO's), public agencies, and community stakeholders, to strengthen relations and establish mutual understanding and collaboration, and communication.
 The UNCA is actively:

-Establishing Faith-Based Community Care Coalitions ("FBCCC"): The UNCA is supporting communities by creating ties of friendship between local law enforcement agencies and FBCC's.
-Comprised of multiple local interfaith organizations and community stakeholders possessing social service solutions, the UNCA established FBCCC’s are formed for the single purpose of streamlining community resources.
+Establishing Community Care Coalitions ("CCC"): The UNCA is supporting communities by creating ties of friendship between local law enforcement agencies and CCC's.
+Comprised of multiple local interfaith organizations and community stakeholders possessing social service solutions, the UNCA established CCC's are formed for the single purpose of streamlining community resources.

-Establishment and Mobilization of Police and Community Engagement Initiatives: The UNCA is supporting local law enforcement agencies in establishing relationships with FBCCC’s and community stakeholders through joint-activities (i.e. community walks, revitalization projects, neighborhood councils, etc.), allowing for shared social-responsibilities between public, private and faith-based organizations.
+Establishment and Mobilization of Police and Community Engagement Initiatives: The UNCA is supporting local law enforcement agencies in establishing relationships with CCC's and community stakeholders through joint-activities (i.e., community walks, revitalization projects, neighborhood councils, etc.), allowing for shared social-responsibilities between public, private, and faith-based organizations.

-Establishing Youth Risk-Reduction Programs: The UNCA is supporting FBCCC’s and their local law enforcement agencies in deploying collaborative efforts to reduce adverse actions to local youth through the deployment social services (i.e. shelter, food, counseling, mentoring, transportation, etc.)
+Establishing Youth Risk-Reduction Programs: The UNCA is supporting CCC's and their local law enforcement agencies in deploying collaborative efforts to reduce adverse actions to local youth through the deployment social services (i.e., shelter, food, counseling, mentoring, transportation, etc.)

-Establishing Disaster Management: The UNCA is leveraging its National and State Volunteers Organizations Active in Disaster (“VOAD”) partners and emergency management network to support (training, infrastructure development, logistics, resources, etc.) FBCCC’s and their local law enforcement agencies in establishing successful partnerships to mitigate the impact of natural and man-made disasters on their communities.
+Establishing Disaster Management Infrastructure: The UNCA is leveraging its National and State Volunteers Organizations Active in Disaster ("VOAD") partners and emergency management network to support (training, infrastructure development, logistics, resources, etc.) CCC's and their local law enforcement agencies in establishing successful partnerships to mitigate the impact of natural and man-made disasters on their communities.

 The UNCA's success is predicated on advanced preparation and effective partnerships.
 As a contact and facilitation point for hundreds of agencies, the UNCA is only as strong as the network that supports it.
 The UNCA is actively meeting with local law enforcement agencies and community leaders interested in collaborating to benefit this initiative.